Ryan Van Til

 Pro Tip

 If your score is close to a tier boundary (say 615 or 675), it can be worth spending a few weeks improving it before applying.
 Even a 20-point increase can mean a noticeably better rate.
-I can pull a soft credit check and give you specific steps to boost your score — no cost and no impact to your credit.
+I can pull a soft credit check and give you specific steps to boost your score.
+No cost and no impact to your credit.

 FHA vs conventional: which is better for first-time buyers?